Squirrel/Squirrel.Windows/docs/getting-started/5-updating.md

 PM> Squirrel --releasify MyApp.1.0.1.nupkg
 ~~~

 **Tip:** If you get an error stating that `...'Squirrel' is not recognized...` then you may simply need to restart Visual Studio so the `Package Manager Console` will have loaded all the package tools.
-This behavior has been seen on the Community Edition of VS 2013.
+This behavior has been seen on the Community Edition of VS 2013 and 2015.

 #### Releasify Output